dic-to-idm-header

 Define & Establish

-Focusing on the initial Awareness stage of the Digital Involvement Cycle, his team’s research suggests they need to target college language students and professors as well as private language institutes with their newly crafted brand message.
+Focusing on the initial Awareness stage of the Stakeholder Involvement Cycle, his team’s research suggests they need to target college language students and professors as well as private language institutes with their newly crafted brand message.

-Convey & Promote
+Convey & Augment

 Connect & Convert

-In the fourth, Commitment, stage of the DIC, the mobile app prospect is “called to action” utilizing various tactics and tools covered in the “Connect and Convert” phase of the IDM Strategic Model; these include opt-in offers such as a newsletter subscription, a coupon for purchasing the app and a loyalty program opt-in.
+In the fourth, Commitment, stage of the SIC, the mobile app prospect is “called to action” utilizing various tactics and tools covered in the “Connect and Convert” phase of the IDM Strategic Model; these include opt-in offers such as a newsletter subscription, a coupon for purchasing the app and a loyalty program opt-in.
 All actions, from coupon redemption to purchase to loyalty program registration, are tracked to determine customer acquisition rate.

 Measure & Refine